Deconfounded Image Captioning: A Causal Retrospect: Related Work

+\textbf{Show \& Tell}~\cite{vinyals2015show} (Fig.~\ref{fig:fig_retro}(a)).
+Compared with earlier template-based captioners like Baby Talk~\cite{kulkarni2013babytalk}, Show \& Tell is where we start to deploy deep neural network based encoder-decoder for captioning.
+Also, since Show \& Tell, almost all the following captioners are built on the pre-trained model to narrow the gap between vision and language, while also intensifying the ``preferred concepts'' problem and encouraging the model to learn the spurious correlation.

-\textbf{Large-scale Pre-training} (Figure~\ref{fig:fig_retro}(b)).
-A straightforward way to deconfounding is to turn the confounder into non-confouder.
-We can approximate this by scaling up the pre-training data.
-If it is infinite, it will include every possible visual-semantic pair, thus the pre-trained model will perfectly parse the image into self-contained semantic labels and then the semantic gap disappears between vision and language.
-Many works can fall into this causal graph, \eg, Up-Down~\cite{anderson2018bottom} exploited Visual Genome~\cite{krishna2017visual} with a larger label space, HIP~\cite{yao2019hierarchy} used more fine-grained segmentation annotations, and vision-language BERT frameworks~\cite{lu2019vilbert,zhou2019unified} used 3 million image-caption pairs provided by Conceptual Captions~\cite{sharma2018conceptual}.
-Though their performances are boosted, these ICs are still confounded since these pre-train data are far from complete.
+\textbf{Large-Scale Training} (Fig.~\ref{fig:fig_retro}(b)).
+A straightforward way to deconfound is to turn the confounder $\mathcal{D}$ into a non-confounder, \ie, constructing an infinite and balanced dataset.
+In this way, the captioner can learn every possible visual-semantic pairs from the abundant training samples and as a result, the captioner will no longer collapse into biases.
+We can approximate this by scaling up the training data.
+Many studies fall into this large-scale training strategy, \eg, Up-Down~\cite{anderson2018bottom} exploited Visual Genome~\cite{krishna2017visual} with a larger label space, HIP~\cite{yao2019hierarchy} used more fine-grained segmentation annotations, and vision-language BERT frameworks~\cite{lu2019vilbert,zhou2019unified} trained their network by 3 million image-caption pairs from Conceptual Captions~\cite{sharma2018conceptual}.
+After training or pre-training with those large-scale datasets, these captioners' performances are boosted.
+However, it is still almost impossible to collect an infinite and perfect dataset where no bias exists since even the real world is essentially unbalanced.
+Thus, large-scale training cannot completely deconfound the IC.